PhpGt/StyleGuide/README.md

 + Avoid Hungarian Notation, where file/variable names that indicate their type.
 + Never use global variables, except for superglobals.
 + Properties should always be declared.
-+ Variables should always be declared at the top of the scope they are used in.
++ Variables should always be declared at the top of the block they are used in.

 ### [Indentation and whitespace](indentation-whitespace)